roxas75/rxTools/README.md

 - [devkitPRO and devkitARM](http://3dbrew.org/wiki/Setting_up_Development_Environment) (follow the tutorial for Linux)
 - [ImageMagick](http://www.imagemagick.org) (on Debian/Ubuntu, [install it using apt](https://apps.ubuntu.com/cat/applications/imagemagick/))

-Just run **make** and rxTools/sys directory should be generated in the **release** folder, along with all the other packets.
+Just run **make release** and rxTools/sys directory should be generated in the **release** folder, along with all the other packets.
+Add firmware.bin (run tools/cdn_firm.py to download it) to release/rxTools/sys, then copy the contents of the release folder to the root of your SD card.

 If you get the *make: Interrupt/Exception caught (code = 0xc00000fd, addr = 0x4227d3)* error on Windows, look at your PATH and move any path with parenthesis to the end of it

 Make sure that the path to rxTools doesn't include space (' ').

+## How to launch with Spider
+rxTools *now* stores its code.bin in rxTools/sys/code.bin (formerly /rxTools.dat).
+To launch rxTools using the Spider exploit visit https://dukesrg.github.io/?rxTools/sys/code.bin using the 3DS Internet Browser.
+(Requires ver 9.2 or older).

+## How to install DS Profile (MSET) Exploit (requires MSET 6.x)
+Upon building, there will be a folder called release/mset that contains the files rxinstaller.nds and rxinstaller.bin.
+Using a supported NDS flash cart, launch rxinstaller.nds to install the MSET exploit.
+Otherwise, on firmwares 9.2 or older visit https://dukesrg.github.io/?mset/rxinstaller.bin to install the MSET exploit via the Spider exploit.
+If it worked, you'll see the bottom screen flash, and then the browser will appear to continue functioning normally.
+Press the home button, and after you see the Home Menu splash screen your DS will say "an error occurred" and ask you to reboot, but it's already done.
+You can then launch rxTools by going to Settings -> Profile -> DS Profile Settings.

 ## Credits
 - All the documentation on http://3dbrew.org, and to all the devs who contributed
 - Roxas75, myself, as the creator of rxTools
 - Gateway team, for their work
 - Reisyukaku for N3DS MSET
 - Archshift, who wrote some useful libs I used: https://github.com/archshift
 - Many GBATemp users, who helped in the testing process
 - patois, who developed BRAHMA: https://github.com/patois/Brahma